Hunter556/terraform_gcp/README.md

 **Perquisites:**

-GCloud and kubectl installed if you are running in a local env.
+GCloud and kubectl should be installed if you are running in a local env.

 **How to deploy an application :**